 This time of year, I find myself in conversations about courses and activities for the upcoming year.
 These are interesting discussions as students and I debate the merit of their options as they try to make decisions that make the most sense for them.

-My advice to them is that their high school curriculum should match up with their intended major of choice, as much as possible.
+My advice to them is that their high school curriculum should present as much breadth and depth as possible but that it should also match up with their greatest interests and strengths as well.
 AP English is a great choice for the student who writes well and wants to be challenged, but is it a better choice than AP calculus or AP chemistry for the student who hopes to be an engineering major?

 Admissions counselors will be looking to establish trends in individual subject areas and in a student’s overall academic record.